Icinga/icinga2/doc/3-monitoring-basics.md

 > of the generated objects.
 Use the `object list` [CLI command](8-cli-commands.md#cli-command-object)
 > after successful [configuration validation](8-cli-commands.md#config-validation).

-Verify that the apply-for-rule succesfully created the service objects with the inherited custom attributes:
+Verify that the apply-for-rule successfully created the service objects with the inherited custom attributes:

     # icinga2 daemon -C